SerenityXD/Airgap_Bootc/README.md

 3. **Important:** Choose "DD Image" mode (not "ISO mode")
 4. Write to USB

+## Dual Boot & Manual Partitioning

+**Note:** Bootc/ostree ISOs do not provide a graphical/manual partitioning option during installation.

+### Dual Boot with Windows

+To install this OS alongside Windows without overwriting it:

+1. **Prepare partitions (before installation):**
+   - In Windows: Open Disk Management, shrink the main Windows partition, leave unallocated space
+   - Or use a live USB with GParted to create a new empty partition for Linux

+2. **Boot from the bootc/ostree ISO:**
+   - The installer will typically use the largest available unallocated space for installation

+3. **After installation:**
+   - GRUB should automatically detect both Windows and Linux for dual boot selection

+**⚠️ Important:** Always back up your data before resizing partitions.
+If BitLocker is enabled on Windows, suspend it before making partition changes.

 ## Notes

+- **Build Time:** Typical build takes 15-20 minutes on modern hardware (varies based on CPU, disk speed, and cached layers)
-- NVIDIA: Bare‑metal GPU support may require akmods packages and Secure Boot considerations.
+- **NVIDIA:** Bare‑metal GPU support may require akmods packages and Secure Boot considerations.
 VM environments won't expose `nvidia-smi` without a passthrough GPU.
+The build uses `--exclude` and `--nodeps` flags to prevent NVIDIA packages from downgrading system Qt libraries (which would break KDE).
-- Air‑gapped resilience: Third‑party RPMs (RPM Fusion, NVIDIA, VS Code, WineHQ, Docker Desktop) can be supplied offline under `bootc_ostree/image/offline-repo/` subfolders.
+- **Air‑gapped resilience:** Third‑party RPMs (RPM Fusion, NVIDIA, VS Code, WineHQ, Docker Desktop) can be supplied offline under `bootc_ostree/image/offline-repo/` subfolders.
 The build guards online fetches when air‑gapped.
-- Bootc ISOs are not compatible with Fedora Media Writer due to OSTree deployment structure.
+- **Bootc ISOs:** Not compatible with Fedora Media Writer due to OSTree deployment structure.
+Use dd, Ventoy, Etcher, or Rufus instead.
+- **Version Matching:** Offline packages must match the bootc base image Fedora version (43 by default).
+Mismatched versions cause dependency conflicts.

 ## Documentation